TeriyakiBomb/TeriyakiBomb/README.md

 **I'm a Product designer on the streets, developer in the sheets.**

 I'm into Python, PHP, Tailwind, Vue and of course, a little JS.
-I also maintain a few extensions for the Panic Nova editor.
+I also maintain a few extensions for the <a href ="https://nova.app/">Panic Nova editor.</a>

 🌱 I’m currently learning Elixir and Phoenix